Return to the Home

 teeqpu.jpg (4050 bytes) behavioral optometry or vision therapy

-Safety Concerns of Pharmaceuticals
+Safety Concerns and Effectiveness of Pharmaceuticals

 Parents are often uncomfortable with the fact that Ritalin (methylphenidate), for years the main drug for this disorder, is classified as a controlled substance and has been black-marketed as a type of speed - see United Nations warning.